-To enhance the accuracy of records used in the matching program and fairness to the individuals to whom the records pertain, HUD verifies the name, date of birth, and Social Security number combinations contained in the input file using Social Security Administration processes prior to transmitting records to OCSE.
+To enhance the accuracy of records used in the matching program and fairness to the individuals to whom the records pertain, HUD verifies the name, date of birth, and Social Security number combinations contained in the input file using Social Security Administration processes prior to transmitting the input file to OCSE.
 Such verification increases the likelihood that NDNH information provided to HUD pertains to the appropriate individuals.

-3. HUD and NDNH Data Elements Used to Conduct the Comparison
+3. HUD and NDNH Data Element Used to Conduct the Comparison

-OCSE will compare verified Social Security numbers provided by HUD to Social Security numbers in the NDNH in accordance with subsection 453(j)(7)(C)(i) of the Social Security Act.
-42 U.S.C. §653(j)(7)(C)(i).
+OCSE will compare the verified Social Security numbers provided by HUD to Social Security numbers in the NDNH, in accordance with subsection 453(j)(7)(C)(i) of the Social Security Act.
+42 U.S.C. § 653(j)(7)(C)(i).

-4. NDNH Data Elements Requested by HUD
+4. NDNH Data Elements

-To accomplish the purposes of this matching program, and in accordance with subsection 453(j)(7)(B) of the Social Security Act, which permits HUD to request NDNH information only to the extent necessary to verify the employment and income of individuals who are participating in the specified programs, HUD requests the following data elements from the NDNH new hire, quarterly wage, and unemployment insurance files:
+To accomplish the purpose of this matching program, and in accordance with subsection 453(j)(7)(B) of the Social Security Act, which permits HUD to request NDNH information only to the extent necessary to verify the employment and income of individuals who are participating in the programs specified in section I.B. of this agreement, HUD requests the following data elements from the NDNH new hire, quarterly wage, and unemployment insurance files: